nedimf/TrackIT-server/README.md

 # TrackIT-server

+**Google and Apple decided to make almost the same thing, so this project is archived.**

 TrackIT-server is Node API built soly to communicate with TrackIT mobile app (Android & iOS).

 ### Server functions